frconor-ebook/meditations/_posts/2025-07-09-the-dedication-of-the-basilica-of-st-mary-major.md

 St. Bernard says that Mary is the channel through which we daily receive the grace we require.

-We can always turn to her, since "it is the will of the Lord, who wants us to obtain everything at His Mother\'s hands, particularly when we find ourselves in the midst of special difficulties or temptations" (St. Bernard, *Homily on the Nativity of the Blessed Virgin Mary*).
+We can always turn to her, since "it is the will of the Lord, who wants us to obtain everything at His Mother's hands, particularly when we find ourselves in the midst of special difficulties or temptations" (St. Bernard, *Homily on the Nativity of the Blessed Virgin Mary*).

 Like little children, we need to have recourse to her as often as we can, for our spiritual needs, and also for our bodily needs.